2012 Paulsboro train derailment: Political controversies

 Responding to the immediate after-effects of the accident was the Unified Command response team.
 This group consisted of representatives of the U.S. Coast Guard, New Jersey Department of Environmental Protection, New Jersey Office of Emergency Management, the Paulsboro Fire Department and Conrail.
 However, the New Jersey Senate President Stephen Sweeney gave the response team an "F." Sen. Sweeney asserted that the team delayed scheduling public meetings, and that the team issued conflicting and confusing orders in the wake of the derailment.
-Additionally, area residents criticized Governor Chris Christie for giving inadequate attention to Paulsboro's environmental problems and that they concentrated more of their attention on Hurricane Sandy (which struck New Jersey on October 28–29).
+Additionally, area residents criticized Governor Chris Christie for giving inadequate attention to Paulsboro's environmental problems and that he concentrated more of his attention on Hurricane Sandy (which struck New Jersey on October 28–29).
 They complained that he did not visit Paulsboro and that instead he sent Lt.
 Governor Kim Guadagno.

 Area Congressional Representatives Rob Andrews (NJ 1st-D) and Frank LoBiondo (NJ 2nd-R) visited the area and expressed concern and surprise that federal, state or local laws require public oversight of private safety inspection procedures.